What trail running emergency kit should I take with me?

 Cap or warm sweat-wicking hat

-A hat (even just a trucker cap) will help keep your head warm while also protecting you from the elements.
+A technical running hat (even just a trucker cap) will help keep your head warm while also protecting you from the elements.
 I can’t run in sunny weather without a cap these days, as I get a burned head on my hair parting!
 It also helps stop me squinting in bright conditions which, I hope, means I am preventing too many forehead and crows-foot wrinkles from forming.
 We’ve designed some exclusive Trail & Kale caps in our online store – visit it via the link below 🙂 alternatively, REI has a great selection of running caps and truckers.
+Here’s our pick of the 5 best technical hats for running.

 Nobody wants to run out of water on the trails.
 Especially when you’re potentially a few hours from a clean water source.
 So I carry one or two soft-flask water bottles with me, with at least one full when I start.
 Soft flasks are great because they are pretty light, don’t slosh around and fold down small when empty.
 Here are some options from a few brands, in different sizes: